Chicken Health Questions: What is Ailing Your Chicken

 Chicken diseases can be very contagious to other chickens and poultry.
 If you suspect that your chicken or chickens are sick immediately ISOLATE them from the rest of the flock until you determine the cause.
 It is not uncommon for a whole flock to be wiped out in a very short time.

 Please be aware that it is impossible for us to scientifically diagnose any specific disease or condition in this forum.
 We always do our best to answer your chicken health questions, but in many cases professional veterinary testing and hands-on care are necessary, although many questions are answered thoroughly here.
+What we strive to do is offer the best information from those experienced in chicken health care helping you take the needed steps.

 Based on what you are able to tell us, we can make suggestions based on our experiences and hopefully help answer your questions.

 Anytime a chicken is acting sick it usually needs urgent care.
 Chickens will hide symptoms as long as possible to prevent drawing attention to themselves from the rest of the flock that may pick on them and predators.
-If you’re unable to find the information you need through our Chicken Sitemap, use the Ask A Vet service in the box below.
-We have had great success with this company.

 Some Chicken First Aid: